Jhanu-FSD/g30fsd_final_project/README.md

 ---

 ## **Acknowledgments**
+My sincere thanks to Akshara mam and Radhakumari mam for considering me to complete this internship with true dedication and determination.

+  Ms. Akshara , Software Developer at Propel Technology
 <!-- you can add Acknowledgments over here in same syntax as below . eg trainer name , company name , role etc -->

 - [Prof. Radhakumari Challa](https://www.linkedin.com/in/prof-radhakumari-challa-a3850219b) , Executive Director and Founder - [SURE Trust](https://www.suretrustforruralyouth.com/)